nxskok/pasias/docs/21-discriminant-analysis.md

 This gives the proportion wrong and correct for each (true) obesity group.
-I'm going to do one more cosmetic thing to make it easier to read, a kind of "untidying":
+I'm going to do the one more cosmetic thing to make it easier to read, a kind of "untidying":